spacekitcat/nice-n-szalay-http-client-unit-testing/README.md

 ### Unit tests
 The unit tests are defined in a seperate project within the same solution, which I've already decided is just a strange and mysterious social more of the .net world that I might as well just move past unless I want to be prosecuted for metaphorical social order offences against the high order of Anders Hejlsberg.
 The unit test project is in this Git repository and you can take a look at that for more details.

 I define a unit test for the abstraction client.
 As you can see, it uses mock HTTP client mentioned earlier instead of a real one.
 The tests verify the invokation of HttpClient, the response parsing and the ultimate result.
-We define a couple of tests to verify it's ability to enforce its requirements to operate correctly.
+We define a couple of tests to verify its ability to enforce its requirements to operate correctly.

 ```C#
 using HttpTestProjct2;